 In addition to tropes inherited from the novel, this show exhibits examples of:

 - Adaptation Dye-Job: Natasha, Nikolai, and Lise are described as dark-haired, but are blonde in this adaptation.
-Conversely, Anatole and Boris go from blonde in the novel to dark-haired here.
+Conversely, Anatole, Boris, and Dolokhov go from blonde in the novel to dark-haired here.

 - Adaptational Attractiveness: Princess Marya is hit with this again, being played by the pretty Jessie Buckley.

 - Adapted Out: Some characters (such as Marya Dmitriyevna Akhrosimova, aunt to the Rostovs) and minor subplots (such as Andrei meeting Napoleon) are cut out.

 - Anachronism Stew: Several of the gorgeous period dresses shown in the film are historically inaccurate to the time period.